MrHanestein/Full-Stack-Web-App/README.md

   - Test input strings against the constructed automaton

 - 💬 **Real-time chatroom**
-  A simple chat so students can ask questions, share hints and support each other while working through exercises.
+  A simple chat so students can ask questions, share hints, and support each other while working through exercises.

 - 🏆 **Leaderboard & XP system**
   Points awarded for quiz completion and activity, displayed on a leaderboard to encourage engagement.